10 Read Aloud Books Your Kids Will Love

 I remember my teacher reading this to my class as a child.
 It is just so darn funny, and I can’t wait to read it to my kids this December.
 I love that it’s not very long, so it won’t take weeks to get through it.

-I also asked Sophia about her favorite read aloud book from school, and this is the one she came up with.
+I also asked my youngest about her favorite read aloud book from school, and this is the one she came up with.
 It’s about a kid who is teased in school and envisions himself a bully in his writing.
 He learns some great lessons, and it’s a good book for opening up a discussion about bullying.

 These are delightful little stories about things like how the camel got its hump or how the alphabet was made.
 They are fantastical, and I know that my children will get a huge kick out of them, just as I did when I was a child.

 This is another childhood favorite of mine.
 I love the entire series, of course, but this was the first Little House book I loved.
-Three years ago, when we were preparing to go on our Epic Vacation, and I knew that we would be visiting the Laura Ingalls Wilder homestead in DeSmet, I read this to the girls.
+Three years ago, when we were preparing to go on vacation, and I knew that we would be visiting the Laura Ingalls Wilder homestead in DeSmet, I read this to the girls.
 They loved it.
 I don’t know why I didn’t read this to them earlier, but I’m glad we finally got to it!
 It certainly made our visit to Laura’s home that much more meaningful.

 While I do have a lot of books on my shelves, I didn’t own the majority of the books I have listed.
 One of the harder things about reading aloud to your kids is that it generally takes longer than 2 or 3 weeks to finish the book, especially if you aren’t able to read every night.
 I love the library, but I am constantly paying large fines because we didn’t finish a book in time and forgot to renew it, or we did renew it, but can’t renew it a second time.
 Let’s just say that I may as well buy the book for all the money I pay out in library fines.